Al Horford NBA Playoffs Player Props: Celtics vs. Heat

 Al Horford Insights vs. the Heat

-- Giving up 109.8 points per game, the Heat are the second-ranked squad in the NBA on defense.
+- Giving up 109.8 points per contest, the Heat are the second-ranked team in the league on defense.

-- The Heat give up 41.9 rebounds per contest, ranking sixth in the NBA.
+- On the glass, the Heat have allowed 41.9 rebounds per game, which puts them sixth in the league.

-- Looking at assists, the Heat have conceded 25.6 per game, 14th in the NBA.
+- Looking at assists, the Heat are ranked 14th in the league, giving up 25.6 per contest.

-- Conceding 13.1 made 3-pointers per contest, the Heat are the 28th-ranked squad in the league.
+- In terms of 3-pointers, the Heat have conceded 13.1 makes per game, 28th in the NBA.

 Al Horford vs. the Heat